jtalks-org/functional-tests/functional-tests-jcommune/README.md

 ### Note

-All tests in package **org.jtalks.tests.jcommune.tests** is linked to the appropriate test case in [JTalks TestLink](http://testlink.jtalks.org).
+All tests in package **org.jtalks.tests.jcommune.testlink** is linked to the appropriate test case in [JTalks TestLink](http://testlink.jtalks.org).